ray-project/ray/doc/source/ray-core/ray-dashboard.rst

     - Either one of "ALIVE" or "DEAD".
   * - **Log**
     - A link to the logs that are relevant to this actor.
+  * - **Stack Trace**
+    - Get the Python stack trace for the specified actor.
+Refer to :ref:`dashboard-profiling` for more information.
+  * - **Flame Graph**
+    - Get a CPU flame graph for the specified actor.
+Refer to :ref:`dashboard-profiling` for more information.

 Logs
 ~~~~